Hostinger vs Raff: Pricing, Performance, and VPS Fit

 Both providers ship a public REST API and CLI tooling.
 Raff publishes a Terraform provider.
 Hostinger publishes API documentation but does not publish an official Terraform provider.

-Managed databases and managed Kubernetes are roadmap items on Raff; neither is publicly offered as a Hostinger VPS-line product.
+Managed databases and managed Kubernetes are roadmap items on Raff.
+Neither is publicly offered as a Hostinger VPS-line product.

 Pricing, billing, and support